Eglinton station: Line 5 construction

+Line 5 Eglinton opened on February 8, 2026, along with the new upper and lower concourse levels.

 Nearby landmarks

 There are several high-rise buildings at or near the corner of Yonge Street and Eglinton Avenue.
 Built directly over the station is the Canada Square Complex, which is home to TVOntario studios and the head offices of Canadian Tire.
 Yonge Eglinton Centre is at the northwest corner of Yonge and Eglinton.
 Further south is the residential Minto Midtown.
 Another nearby destination is Eglinton Park, west of Eglinton station.

 Surface connections

 TTC routes serving the station include: